LeithOscar/blog/README.md

 ## How to test

-Downland source using git clone ng serve builds the application and starts a web server. for more info [ng-serve](https://github.com/angular/angular-cli/wiki/serve)
+Downland source using git clone. ng serve builds the application and starts a web server. for more info [ng-serve](https://github.com/angular/angular-cli/wiki/serve)